LeelaMadhavaRao/TimetableScheduling/my-app/supabase/functions/notify-faculty-timetable/README.md

 - ✅ Automatic notification when base/optimized timetable is generated
 - ✅ Manual notification button in admin dashboard
+- ✅ **Enhanced message template with emojis and formatting**
+- ✅ **PDF attachment of individual faculty timetables**
+- ✅ **Automatic PDF cleanup in Supabase Storage**
-- ✅ Sends timetable summary with weekly schedule
+- ✅ Sends timetable summary with weekly schedule and statistics
 - ✅ Logs all notifications for audit
-- ✅ Uses WhatsApp Business Meta API
+- ✅ Uses WATI (WhatsApp Team Inbox) API

 ## Required Environment Variables